- Getting Started With WordPress Optimized Template

 Step #1: Enter the Connection Details

-- FTP/SFTP connection details are included in the “Welcome to your new WordPress site” email that was automatically sent to you upon adding the site in the Sites section of your Manage dashboard.
-In case you don’t have that handy, you will use:
+FTP/SFTP connection details are included in the “Welcome to your new WordPress site” email that was automatically sent to you upon adding the site in the Sites section of your Manage dashboard.
+In case you don’t have that handy, you will use the following information details.

 - Port: 22 (Port 21 can be used for a standard FTP connection, but it is not recommended.
-SFTP should be used for maximum security.
-All connection details other than the port number are the same either way.)
+SFTP should always use port 22 for maximum security.
+All connection details, other than the port number, are the same either way.)

-- In FileZilla, enter the host, username, password, and port into the Quick Connect toolbar and press the Quickconnect button.
+In FileZilla, enter the hostname or IP address of the server, your username, password, and port number into the Quick Connect toolbar and press the Quickconnect button.
+This should provide a means to quickly login to your account.

 Step #2: Security Settings